mariahwaslie/mariahwaslie/README.md

 I’m a Computer Science and Data Science graduate from the University of Wisconsin–River Falls, with a focus on machine learning, data science, and software engineering.

 I build end-to-end applications and applied machine learning projects, from data preparation and model development to backend systems, APIs, evaluation, and deployment.
-My work spans Python, Java, SQL, cloud tools, and modern ML frameworks, with an emphasis on building systems that are practical, reliable, and usable beyond a notebook.
+My work spans Python, Java, SQL, cloud tools, and modern ML frameworks, with an emphasis on building systems that are practical, reliable, and usable.

-I’m especially interested in roles where I can combine software engineering with data and machine learning to solve real-world problems.

 ## 🚀 Selected projects